View the most recent Finance for Food posts here.

 Former President of Slow Food USA

-Finance for Food continues to be a project of Multiplier (formerly the Trust for Conservation Innovation), a 501(c)(3) nonprofit organization that serves as the project’s fiscal sponsor.
-That role is currently limited to accepting royalties received from sales of Raising Dough: the Complete Guide to Financing a Socially Responsible Food Business and ensuring they are used to further the project’s vision.
+Until the end of 2018, Finance for Food was a project of Multiplier (formerly the Trust for Conservation Innovation), a 501(c)(3) nonprofit organization that served as the project’s fiscal sponsor.
+Royalties received from sales of Raising Dough: the Complete Guide to Financing a Socially Responsible Food Business are currently being directed to Kitchen Table Advisors, also a Multiplier project.